High School Specific FAQs

 - Will you need my child's high school transcripts?

-We will only need your child's transcripts if your child is enrolling in our High School Diploma Program.
+We will only transcripts if your child is enrolling into our High School Diploma Program.
 Students enrolled under our Standard Program do not need to submit transcripts.
 Learn More

 - Will my child receive a diploma?